Updegraff Family papers

 - Majority of material found within 1810 - 1896

 Standard Federal Copy Right Laws Apply (U.S. Title 17).

 The Updegraffs were a 19th-century Quaker family living in Ohio.
-The oldest family member appearing in this collection is Abram Op den Graeff, who sailed from the Netherlands to Pennsylvania along with his two brothers in the 1680s.
-Abram’s brother, Nathan, became the father of David Benjamin Updegraff in 1789.
-David was born in Winchester, Virginia but ultimately moved with his family to Ohio, where he remained until his death in 1864.
+The oldest family member appearing in this collection is Abram Op den Graeff, who sailed from the Netherlands to Pennsylvania with his two brothers in the 1680s.
+Nathan Updegraff and Anne (Lupton) Updegraff became the parents of David Benjamin Updegraff in 1789.
+David was born in Winchester, Virginia, but ultimately moved with his family to Ohio, where he remained until his death in 1864.
 David Benjamin was a farmer and also served as a minister for the Society of Friends.
 He married Rebecca Taylor Updegraff in 1812.
 Rebecca, daughter of Jonathan Taylor and Ann Scholfield, was born in Virginia in 1790 and died in Mount Pleasant, Ohio in 1867.
 For much of her life, she worked as a well-regarded Quaker minister.
 Between 1826 and 1834, it has been reported that Rebecca visited nearly every Quaker meeting house in the country.
 Together, David and Rebecca were actively involved in the anti-slavery movement.
 They were members of the Anti-Slavery League and used their farm as a station on the Underground Railroad.

 1.0 Linear Feet (2 boxes)

 Letters; diaries; genealogical material; land grants signed by Presidents John Tyler, Martin Van Buren, and Franklin Pierce; and other papers of the Updegraff family, mainly those of David B. Updegraff, which provide a picture of Quakerism in 19th-century Ohio.